 Peter Beverley, at that time a principal research fellow at Oxford University, was warried about the absence of the data and repeatedly expressed his concerns about the macaque study.
 In response, the Oxford University shut down Beverley's laboratory.
 It also refused to provide the trial protocols to the BMJ.

-(All this happened in Oxford - the most prestigious university in the world.)
-What happens in less prestigious universities and laboratories of pharmaceutical companies can guess themselves.)
+(Mind you, all this happened in Oxford – the most prestigious university in the world.
+One can only guess what are the practices in other universities and in the pharmaceutical companies' labs).

 Hepatitis A and typhoid vaccines for those who travel to endemic countries are not economically feasible, but the malaria pills are.
 Only 1 in 2,000 people gets infected with hepatitis A during travel, and in 90% of the cases the disease is mild.
 It is estimated that hepatitis A vaccination in England prevented 0.29 deaths in one year.Outbreak of hepatitis A associated with men who have sex with men (MSM), England, July 2016 to January 2017.
 2017, Beebeejaun, Euro Surveill

 Mothers who don't vaccinate are older and more educated than mothers who do.
 (United Kingdom)Factors associated with uptake of measles, mumps, and rubella vaccine (MMR) and use of single antigen vaccines in a contemporary UK cohort: prospective cohort study.
 2008, Pearce, BMJ

 The higher the level of education, age and income, the more likelihood of parents refusing the MMR, and choosing a monovalent measles vaccine.
 (United Kingdom)Exposure to varicella boosts immunity to herpes-zoster: implications for mass vaccination against chickenpox.
 2002, Brisson, Vaccine